big-hummingbird/documentation/documentation/docs/concepts/dataset.md

 from bighummingbird.dataset import Dataset bhb = BigHummingbird("My customer support project", API_KEY)
 customer_questions = [
-    'I recently bought a blender from your store, but it stopped working within a week.
-Can I get a refund?', 'I\'m having trouble installing the software I purchased.
+    'I recently bought a blender from your store, but it stopped working within a week.', 'I\'m having trouble installing the software I purchased.
 Can you help?', 'My order was supposed to arrive last week but I haven\'t received it yet.
 What\'s happening?', 'I\'m locked out of my account and can\'t reset my password.
 What should I do?',